This is an update to our construction blog post from earlier this year.

 Here are some photos to provide you with a visual update on our progress and plans:

 Andean Bear Exhibit Construction

 Aerial photo of the Andean bear exhibit taken in October 2016.

 Aerial photo of the tiger exhibit construction taken in October 2016.

 White Rhinoceros Exhibit

-Our White Rhinoceros exhibit (formerly the African Elephant Savannah) needed several alterations to insure a safe and comfortable environment for our incoming rhino herd.
+Our White Rhinoceros exhibit (formerly the African Elephant Savanna) needed several alterations to insure a safe and comfortable environment for our incoming rhino herd.
 Heavy vehicles used inside the habitat caused turf destruction across large areas.
 We have sewn new grass and will let it establish before releasing rhinos into the exhibit.